About St. Vincent de Paul

 Retired Professor, Department of English, University of Oregon

-Co-owner of Environment Control, volunteer
+Co-owner of Environment Control, retired

 J Edwin ‘Eddie’ Roberts, Treasurer